-- .61 HCBS-EBD services shall be offered to persons who meet all of the eligibility requirements below provided the individual can be served within the capacity limits in the federal waiver: - A. Financial Eligibility
+- .61 HCBS-EBD services shall be offered to persons who meet the eligibility requirements below provided the individual can be served within the capacity limits in the federal waiver: - A. Financial Eligibility

-Clients shall meet the eligibility criteria as stated at Section 8.100.
+Clients shall meet the eligibility criteria as stated at 10 CCR 2505-10 Section 8.100.
 Clients must also meet criteria specified in the Colorado Department of Human Services Income Maintenance Staff Manual, 9 CCR 2503-1, (2018).